 The goal of Sakai math screening, placement and instruction is to ensure that all students are taught at a level that will provide a balance of challenge and success.
 For the majority of students, the placement that corresponds to grade level is the right level of challenge.
 With the Common Core Student Standards (CCSS), grade level curriculum provides both sufficient rigor and depth in mathematic concepts.

 At the same time, we acknowledge that learners seldom fit into one, conveniently sized box.
 Students may show that they are ready for greater challenge at any time in the continuum.
 Sometimes that involves specific extensions or acceleration within grade level instruction; occasionally it means accelerating beyond grade level content, into the next grade level.
 In order to justify this, students must show that they both know and understand these Common Core Standards completely, and can essentially “skip” them.

-To try and insure the above, Sakai and Woodward will determine which students can safely be placed in those accelerated classes:
+To try and insure the above, Sakai and Woodward will determine which students can safely be assigned to those advanced placement classes:

 1. Current placement in an accelerated or enrichment group;

 3. Consistently high-level class/homework performance; and

 4. Adequate scoring on selected diagnostic (mastery) and fluency exams.

 *The most recent Smarter Balanced exam may be referenced as a resource if needed, but will not be considered or weighted as a data point.
 The purpose of the SBAC is not as a diagnostic, but a summative assessment to reflect the mastery level of grade level concepts.
 It’s not designed to assess students at expanding grade level standards.